aiman-al-masoud/deixiscript/src/deixiscript/README.md

 ```
 $({subject : 'x:element', verb: 'v:be', predicate:'c:color' }).when(
-	there exist jo:jsobject, s:jsobject and bg:jsobject where
+  there exists y:style where
-	jo:jsobject has s:jsobject as style
+  x:element has y:style as style
-	and s:jsobject has bg:jsobject as background
+  and y:style has c:color as color
-	and bg:jsobject is c:color
 )

 $({subject : 'button#1', verb: 'is', predicate:'red' })